 So Eric’s brand story “theme” is about being a local native to Northwest Arkansas.
 Once we know the theme, we can carry on to step 2 to build the central message.

-Step 2: Building A Real Estate Brand With Video – Create Your Central Message or Theme
+Step 2: Real Estate Video Training: – Create Your Central Message or Theme

 Eric’s central message or theme is based around the concept of being “natural” or “authentic”.
 When we talk about crafting a centralized theme, we are crafting a consistent message that fits the personality of your brand.
 It’s this consistent theme that Eric follows for all of the video content he creates.
 Everything has to be “natural”.
 If it’s not, it won’t fit his brand’s message.